s1m0n3g/warp-trading-bot/README.md

 [![](https://img.shields.io/discord/1201826085655023616?color=5865F2&logo=Discord&style=flat-square)](https://discord.gg/xYUETCA2aP)

-- If you want to leave a tip, you can send it to the following address:
+- If you want to leave a tip, send to original creator, i'm just a fork :)
-  `7gm6BPQrSBaTAYaJheuRevBNXcmKsgbkfBCVSjBnt9aP`

 - If you need custom features or assistance, feel free to contact the admin team on discord for dedicated support.